Asymptotics of the Extremal Excedance Set Statistic: Proof of Theorem

 and

-With its large exponents, we need to be slightly more careful with the the factor $x^{-r} y^{-s}$ in~(\ref{eqn:diagasym1}).
+With its large exponents, we need to be slightly more careful with the the factor $x^{-r} y^{-s}$ in equation (\ref{eqn:diagasym1}).

-The function $f$ in Fact~\ref{claim:invertible} is analytic, and Fact~\ref{claim:invertible} guarantees that it is invertible and that $f'$ is nonzero.
+The function $f$ defined in equation (\ref{eqn:functionf}) is analytic, invertible, and $f'$ is nonzero.
 As such, $f^{-1}$ is analytic, and so we use Taylor's theorem to perform a linear approximation of $f^{-1}(z)$ near $a = 1$.
 Set $d = (f^{-1})'(1)$.
-We update~(\ref{eqn:Taylorxy}) to say
+We update equation (\ref{eqn:Taylorxy}) to say

 and so $xy = \log^2 2 + \Theta(1/n^2)$.
 Now, with $r = (n+1)/2 = s + 1$,